rigetti/pyquil/docs/source/qvm.rst

 One executes quantum programs on the QVM using two paradigms: the ``.run(...)`` method, and the ``.wavefunction(...)`` method.
-The former closely mirrors how one will execute programs on a real QPU (see `our QPU docs <rigetti.com/qpu>`_, while the latter takes advantage of the virtual machine, and allows direct access to the wavefunction.
+The former closely mirrors how one will execute programs on a real QPU (check out `our website to see current and legacy QPUs <rigetti.com/qpu>`_, while the latter takes advantage of the virtual machine, and allows direct access to the wavefunction.
 These two methods are described in the following two sections.
 (For information on constructing quantum programs, please refer back to :ref:`basics`.)

 The ``.run(...)`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~